randrew/phantomstyle/README.md

   * An alternate, faster code path using solid rect fills instead of anti-aliased roundrect is taken when a widget's rounding is set to 0 or near-0.

+  * Internal "sunken" shadows on some large widgets (line edit, spinbox, progress bar) can be enabled or disabled.

+  * Internal shadow can also be enabled or disabled for checkboxes and radio buttons.

+  * Shadows in scrollbars can be enabled or disabled.

+  * Tree view branch indicators can be made flush to the margin of the view (Classic Mac OS style) or aligned to the text of the item.

+  * Item view decorations can be included in the visibly selected region or not.

+  * Auto-raise for tool buttons in a tool bar by default can be enabled or disabled.

+  * Use of QMenu or the Windows-style disclosure menu for combo boxes can be enabled or disabled.

+  * Default decoration sizes based on fonts for item views can be enabled or disabled (when disabled, uses the default small pixmap size.)

 * No use of private Qt classes or code.